Evolution Counselling and Wellness

 Next Step

-You do not need to use all seven strategies at once.
+You do not need to use all eight strategies at once.
 Start with one.
 Choose the one that feels most relevant to your relationship right now and practice it intentionally in your next important conversation.

 Small, repeated changes are often what rebuild trust.